 Tools are key to efficiency

-With so many moving parts, managing front-office, reservations, housekeeping and more, you need a hospitality operations platform that will do the grunt work for you.
+With so many moving parts, managing the front-office, reservations, housekeeping and more, you need a hospitality operations platform that will do the grunt work for you.
 Using the right PMS is key to efficiency because you can streamline different components of the operations.
-Automating processes allows high-level management to focus on more strategic revenue-driven decisions rather than focusing on the day-to-day operations.
+Automating processes allows high-level management to focus less on the day-to-day operations, and more on strategic revenue-driven decisions.
 Pro tip: Invest in a tool that helps with revenue management, reservations, and takes care of front office operations and housekeeping all in one.

 Delegate

 The key to delegating is that you can combine forces to get things done.
 By delegating, each employee is aware of what they need to get done, and everyone is working together for a common goal.
-When tasks are clearly laid out, hotel managers can then focus on overseeing the departments instead of micro-managing.
-Be sure to check in regularly to see how it’s going.
+When tasks are clearly laid out, hotel managers can stop micro-managing and oversee the departments as a whole instead.

-In delegating, managers should empower their employees to make decisions despite the consequences of making a mistake because there is no better way to learn than by learning from your mistakes; it’s a great path to success.
+In delegating, managers should empower their employees to make decisions despite the consequences of making a mistake.
+Ultimately, there is no better way to learn than by learning from your mistakes; it’s a great path to success.

 Communication is key

 There is nothing more frustrating and alienating for hotel staff than feeling like they’re not a part of what’s going on in the hotel’s day-to-day happenings.
-This is why communication is so important across all teams, especially for those who work the night shift and often don’t have regular interactions with other staff members and therefore can feel out of the loop.
+This is why communication is so important across all teams, especially for those who work the night shift meaning they don’t regularly interact with other staff members and can sometimes feel out of the loop.

-Brief, regular meetings that involve all departments are not only efficient but they also help staff feel like they’re a part of the team and this in turn makes them more accountable, motivating them to work harder.
+Brief, regular meetings that involve all departments are not only efficient, but they also help staff feel like they’re a part of the team.
+In turn, this makes them more accountable and motivates them to work harder.

 Being in regular contact with your team also helps prevent mistakes from happening because you can catch them before they become a problem.
-Managers should know how their staff is doing on a regular basis, addressing any concerns, making sure they are aware of procedures and that instructions are laid out clearly.
+Managers should check in with their staff regularly, addressing any concerns, making sure they are aware of procedures and that instructions are laid out clearly.

 This can be achieved through regular training, internal communication, and one-on-one meetings with employees to see how they’re doing and help answer any questions.